aws-powertools/powertools-lambda-python/docs/core/event_handler/api_gateway.md

 **Benefits**

 * **Granular scaling**.
-A micro function can benefit from the [Lambda scaling model](https://docs.aws.amazon.com/lambda/latest/dg/invocation-scaling.html){target="_blank" rel="nofollow"} to scale differently depending on each part of your application.
+A micro function can benefit from the [Lambda scaling model](https://docs.aws.amazon.com/lambda/latest/dg/invocation-scaling.html){target="_blank"} to scale differently depending on each part of your application.
 Concurrency controls and provisioned concurrency can also be used at a granular level for capacity management.
 * **Discoverability**.
 Micro functions are easier do visualize when using distributed tracing.
 Their high-level architectures can be self-explanatory, and complexity is highly visible — assuming each function is named to the business purpose it serves.
 * **Package size**.
 An independent function can be significant smaller (KB vs MB) depending on external dependencies it require to perform its purpose.
-Conversely, a monolithic approach can benefit from [Lambda Layers](https://docs.aws.amazon.com/lambda/latest/dg/invocation-layers.html){target="_blank" rel="nofollow"} to optimize builds for external dependencies.
+Conversely, a monolithic approach can benefit from [Lambda Layers](https://docs.aws.amazon.com/lambda/latest/dg/invocation-layers.html){target="_blank"} to optimize builds for external dependencies.

 **Downsides**

 * **Upfront investment**.
-You need custom build tooling to bundle assets, including [C bindings for runtime compatibility](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html){target="_blank" rel="nofollow"}.
+You need custom build tooling to bundle assets, including [C bindings for runtime compatibility](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html){target="_blank"}.
 Operations become more elaborate — you need to standardize tracing labels/annotations, structured logging, and metrics to pinpoint root causes.
     * Engineering discipline is necessary for both approaches.
 Micro-function approach however requires further attention in consistency as the number of functions grow, just like any distributed system.
 * **Harder to share code**.
 Shared code must be carefully evaluated to avoid unnecessary deployments when that changes.
 Equally, if shared code isn't a library, your development, building, deployment tooling need to accommodate the distinct layout.